-And Magic Carpet isn't just a tender platform.
+And the Magic Carpet isn't just a tender platform.
 It can be positioned on Decks 5 and 14, where it serves as an eatery or bar.
 On special days, it climbs to Deck 16 for exclusive brunches and dinners "on the Edge."

 Celebrity Edge Dress Code

-The dress code on Celebrity Edge is resort casual most of the time, with most people wearing whatever is comfortable to hang out by the pool or on the sun deck.
+Daytime: The dress code on Celebrity Edge is resort casual most of the time, with most people wearing whatever is comfortable to hang out by the pool or on the sun deck.
 Many of the indoor spaces are highly air-conditioned, so be sure to bring a sweater.

-At night, people tend to dress up a bit nicer; women might put on a skirt and top or a simple sundress, while men will don a pair of pants and a collared shirt.
-"Chic" nights are held twice per cruise, when cruisers will don their nicest duds, but you won't see too many people in truly formal wear.
+Evening: At night, people tend to dress a bit nicer; women might put on a skirt and top or a simple sundress, while men will don a pair of pants and a collared shirt.
+"Chic" nights are held twice per cruise, when cruisers will wear their nicest duds, but you won't see too many people in truly formal wear.
 Men might wear a suit or a sport jacket, but you won't see any tuxes.